What is physical rehabilitation?

 - Gait training

 - Nina Kieves, DVM, DACVS, DACVSMR, CCRT, Assistant Professor-Small Animal Surgery, Service Head

 - Arielle Pechette Markley, DVM, cVMA, CCRT, CVPP, DAIPM, Staff Veterinarian

 - Kelly Andrews, RVT, CCRVN, Supervisor

 - Amanda Burkhart, RVT

-For more information on the Ohio State Canine Physical Rehabilitation & Sports Medicine service, please call (614)292-3551.
+For more information on the Ohio State Veterinary Medical Center's Sports Medicine and Rehabilitation Service, please call (614)292-3551.